 You'll be making a checklist to ensure they get the right care and have the right services available as they age.

 9. Aging in Place: How to Live at Home Safely and Independently for as Long as Possible by Stephanie Watson and Suzanne Salamon

 Inside this 49-page Harvard Medical School pamphlet, you’ll learn how to stay in your home for as long as you can — no matter where you are.

-It also offers quick tips on navigating Medicare so that you get the care you need.
+Aging in Place also offers quick tips on navigating Medicare so that you get the care you need.

 10. I’ve Decided to Live 120 Years: The Ancient Secret to Longevity, Vitality and Life Transformation by Ilchi Lee

 Renowned author Ilchi Lee offers inspiration to keep you on your feet and moving until the age of 120 in I've Decided to Live 120 Years.

 You don't have to just grow old, you can also achieve a passion and purpose, too.